abu-sidhu/projectsURLs/README.md

 # projectsURLs

-In this, all projects urls  done by me are shared with a brief description.
+In this, all projects details done by me are shared with a brief description.
+The urls are removed since all are expired.

 1.Apple Stock values history